mavlink/qgc-user-guide/en/FlyView/FlyView.md

    - Select and drag the dot on the outer circle to change the orbit radius
 1. When you're ready, drag the slider to start the operation (or press the **X** icon to cancel it).

+> **Note** Goto points must be set within 1km of the vehicle (this is hard-coded in QGC, and may be changed in custom builds).

 ### Pause